Protect Your Child’s Health

 - Restlessness overnight

-Some of these symptoms are similar to what you could be experiencing with pregnancy.
+Some of these symptoms are similar to what you could be experiencing during pregnancy.
 However, Dr. Clinton advises that you play it safe and undergo a sleep test.
 If you’re experiencing any of these symptoms, contact our Waxahachie office at (972) 737-5337 as soon as possible.

 How Sleep Apnea Affects Your Unborn Child